 Kakuma Refugee Camp

-The Kakuma refugee camp was established in 1991 and is located 95km from Lokichoggio, a town at the Kenya-Sudan border.
+The Kakuma refugee camp was established in 1991 and is located near the border between Kenya and South Sudan adjacent to Lake Turkana.
 It is administered by the United Nations High Commissioner for Refugees (UNHCR) and falls under the jurisdiction of the Kenyan government.
-Kakuma, meaning “nowhere” in Swahili, has been controlled through the Department of Refugee Affairs (DRA) since the adoption of the Kenya Refugee Act of 2006.
-The refugee camp is connected with only a highway on the Kenyan northern corridor.
+Kakuma, meaning “nowhere” in Swahili, occupies a dry, desolate land with few trees.

 Fair Observer— http://www.fairobserver.com/article/life-kakuma-refugee-camp